-4.14.a.1. faculty participation in grand rounds, posters, workshops, quality improvement presentations, podium presentations, grant leadership, non-peer-reviewed print/electronic resources, articles or publications, book chapters, textbooks, webinars, service on professional committees, or serving as a journal reviewer, journal editorial board member, or editor; ^(Outcome)

-4.14.a.2. peer-reviewed publication. ^(Outcome)

-4.15.
-Fellow Scholarly Activity
+- 4.14.a.1. faculty participation in grand rounds, posters, workshops, quality improvement presentations, podium presentations, grant leadership, non-peer-reviewed print/electronic resources, articles or publications, book chapters, textbooks, webinars, service on professional committees, or serving as a journal reviewer, journal editorial board member, or editor; (Outcome) - 4.14.a.2. peer-reviewed publication.
+(Outcome) - 4.15.
+Fellow Scholarly Activity - 4.15.a.
+The program must provide instruction in the fundamentals of experimental design, performance, and interpretation of results.
+(Core) - 4.15.b.
+All fellows must engage in a scholarly project.
+(Core) - 4.15.b.1.
+Scholarly projects should demonstrate the fellows' competence in the fundamentals of research by the completion of and/or participation in one of the following projects, but not limited to: - laboratory research; (Detail) - clinical research; or, (Detail) - analysis of disease processes, imaging techniques, or practice management issues.
+(Detail) - 4.15.b.2.
+The results of such projects should be disseminated in the academic community by either submission for publication within a printed journal or online educational resource, or presentation at departmental, institutional, local, regional, national, or international meetings.
+(Outcome)

-The curriculum must advance fellows' knowledge of the basic principles of research, including how research is conducted, evaluated, explained to patients, and applied to patient care. ^(Core)

-4.15.a.
-Fellows must participate in scholarly activity. ^(Core)